AnthonyTsui/Buildapcscraper/README.md

 # webscraper-pricechecker
 Building a price checker of PC parts/ various products with the usage of a web scarper or just interacting with APIs.
+Current sites being used/scraped are: Amazon, Ebay, Newegg.
+(Potentially) other sites: Fry's, Microcenter

 Database updates/creations will be done with node-cron or another similar module, actual searching will be querying the results in the database.
 Front end will be built with React with Postgres as the database.